 Darrell C. Greene is a licensed psychologist with over thirty years of clinical experience providing individual and couples therapy across the spectrum of sexual orientations and gender identities.
 He specializes in complex trauma, attachment wounds, social victimization, addictions, health-related concerns, depression, and anxiety disorders.
 Emphasizing client strengths in support of individual flourishing, Dr. Greene is eclectic in style, integrating Sensorimotor, Gestalt, Interpersonal, and Humanistic Psychotherapies, as well as EMDR and Hypnotherapy.
-He has published numerous peer reviewed articles on LGBTQ issues, and has been an instructor at John Carroll University, teaching LGBTQ-Affirmative Counseling, and is on the faculty of the Sensorimotor Psychotherapy Institute.
+He has published numerous peer reviewed articles on LGBTQ issues.
+He has been an instructor at John Carroll University, teaching LGBTQ-Affirmative Counseling, and is on the faculty of the Sensorimotor Psychotherapy Institute.